 How to Separate the Search & Display Network

 - Click the campaign you want to edit

 - Select “Search Network Only”

 2. Review Your Search Term Report & Add Negative Keywords – Weekly

 You have your targeted keywords in your Keywords tab.
-Search Term report gives you an idea how your customers finding your ads.
+Search Term report gives you an idea of how your customers find your ads.

 Ex: Business – Electrical Test & Tag